hpanwar08/rest-api-ml-model/README.md

 # Rest API for deploying ML models :zap:

 A microservice built on Flask to deploy ML models as rest api.
-This code can be used as a boilerplate for your next machine learning project deployment
+This code can be used as a boilerplate for your next machine learning project deployment.
+Replace project/sentiment/ml_models/model.py with your custom model architecture file.

 ## Steps to run